Ultra Electronics: Reemergence

 In 1993, Ultra was the subject of a management buyout, led by Julian Blogh, of seven Dowty Group plc companies which formed the Dowty Group Electronic Systems Divisions, which had been previously acquired by TI Group during 1992.
-The newly independent company relocated to Greenford, Middlesex during 1994.In September 1995, Ultra Electronics received its first major export order from the American government, to supply support equipment for its McDonnell Douglas AV-8B Harrier II fleet.
+In September 1995, Ultra Electronics received its first major export order from the American government, to supply support equipment for its McDonnell Douglas AV-8B Harrier II fleet.
 It was floated on the London Stock Exchange in 1996.

 During the late 1990s, Ultra Electronics began to vigorously promote its active noise control systems, marketed as UltraQuiet: the firm argued that aircraft manufacturers can deploy it to decrease cabin noise, which has been a traditionally prevalent drawback of turboprop-powered aircraft, such as regional airliners, in comparison to their jet-powered counterparts.
 It also developed further noise reduction technologies during this period.
 Various companies, including Bombardier Aerospace and Airbus, have chosen to incorporate Ultra Electronics' noise reduction and vibration dampening products onto their aircraft.

 According to Flight International, since regaining its independence in the 1990s, the corporate strategy of Ultra Electronics appears to have been slanted towards maintaining a diverse product range, avoiding any large exposures to a single market, as well as being intentionally widely dispersed geographically.
 In 2000, Ultra Electronics acquired Datel Ferranti Group.
 It also acquired American voice communications provider Audiopack Technologies in 2004.
 By 2005, Ultra Electronics was ranked as the 66th biggest aerospace company in the world: at this point in time, the American market accounted for around one-third of the business's turnover.

-In August 2021, the British aerospace and defence company, Cobham, agreed to acquire Ultra Electronics for £2.6bn.
-A merger enquiry into the anticipated acquisition (Ultra Electronics is a key national security and the defence contractor, Cobham, is American owned) was completed in January 2022, with a report being passed to the Secretary of State for Business, Energy and Industrial Strategy, Kwasi Kwarteng.
-In July 2022, Kwarteng announced that the acquisition was cleared to proceed.
+In August 2021, the British aerospace and defence company, Cobham, proposed a £2.6 billion purchase of Ultra Electronics.
+As the latter is a key national security and defence contractor and Cobham is American owned, the acquisition was the subject of a national security review.
+In July 2022, the UK government approved the transaction subject to undertakings by Cobham and Ultra.